History of Arda: Second Age

 The Second Age is characterized by the establishment and flourishing of Númenor, the rise of Sauron in Middle-earth, the creation of the Rings of Power and the Ringwraiths, and the early wars of the Rings between Sauron and the Elves.
 It ended with Sauron's defeat by the Last Alliance of Elves and Men.

 At the start of the Second Age, the Men who had remained faithful were given the island of Númenor, in the middle of the Great Sea, and there they established a powerful kingdom.
 The White Tree of Númenor was planted in the King's city of Armenelos; and it was said that while that tree stood in the King's courtyard, the reign of Númenor would endure.
 The Elves were granted pardon for the sins of Fëanor, and were allowed to return home to the Undying Lands.
 The Númenóreans became great seafarers, and were learned, wise, and had a lifespan beyond other men.
 At first, they honored the Ban of the Valar, never sailing into the Undying Lands.
 They went east to Middle-earth and taught the men living there valuable skills.
 After a time, they became jealous of the Elves for their immortality.
-Sauron, Morgoth's chief servant, was still active.
-As Annatar, in disguise he taught the Elves of Eregion the craft of creating Rings of Power.
+Sauron, the mightiest of Maiar and Morgoth's chief servant, was still active.
+As Annatar, in his deceptive disguise, he taught the Elves of Eregion the craft of creating Rings of Power.
 Seven Rings were made for the Dwarves, while Nine were made for Men who later became known as the Ringwraiths.
-He built a stronghold called Barad-dûr and secretly forged the One Ring in the fires of Mount Doom to control the other rings and their bearers.
+He built a stronghold called Barad-dûr and secretly and deceitfully forged the One Ring in the fires of Mount Doom to control the other rings and their bearers.
 Celebrimbor, a grandson of Fëanor, forged three mighty rings on his own: Vilya, possessed first by the Elven king Gil-galad, then by Elrond; Nenya, wielded by Galadriel; and Narya, given by Celebrimbor to Círdan, who gave it to Gandalf.

 As soon as Sauron put on the One Ring, the Elves realized that they had been betrayed and removed the Three (Sauron eventually obtained the Seven and the Nine.
-While he was unable to suborn the Dwarf ringbearers, he had more success with the Men who bore the Nine; they became the Nazgûl or Ringwraiths).
+While he was unable to suborn the Dwarf ringbearers, he had more success with the Men who bore the Nine; they became the Nazgûl, the Ringwraiths).
 Sauron then made war on the elves and nearly destroyed them utterly during the Dark Years, but when it seemed defeat was imminent, the Númenóreans joined the battle and completely crushed the forces of Sauron.
 Sauron never forgot the ruin brought on his armies by the Númenóreans, and made it his goal to destroy them.